microsoft/dayhoff/analysis/scaffolding/README.md

-# Scaffold Generation Protocol with EvoDiff
+# Scaffold Generation Protocol

-This document outlines the protocol for generating protein scaffolds with EvoDiff, including the specific scripts used for this purpose in the codebase.
+This document outlines the protocol for generating protein scaffolds with Dayhoff and EvoDiff

 ## Overview